CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Noteworthy ⚡

-- Happy Preptember/Techtember to all tech enthusiasts celebrating!
+- Happy Hacktoberfest 2024 to all those taking part!

 ### About me @CodeMaster7000